ReneNyffenegger/temp-SQLs-to-screen-DB/README.md

 # temp-SQLs-to-screen-DB
-Views etc. that generate SQL statements to screent a DB.
+Views etc. that generate SQL statements to screen a DB.

 ## TODO